adsbynimbus/kotlin-mpp-template/README.md

 ### Dependencies

-Versions for all dependencies are defined in the gradle.properties file to centralize where updates to libraries happen.
+Versions for all dependencies are defined in `platform/build.gradle.kts` and make use of the `java-platform` Gradle plugin to centralize where updates to libraries happen.

 ## One Click Deployments